svg-sprite/svg-sprite/README.md

 ```
 > **NOTE ABOUT THE `dest` OPTION(S)**
 >
 > "Didn't you say that *svg-sprite* doesn't access the file system?
 So why do you need an output directory?" — Well, good point. *svg-sprite* uses [vinyl](https://github.com/wearefractal/vinyl) file objects to pass along virtual resources and to specify where they **are intended to be located**.
-This is especially important for relative file contexts (e.g. the path to the SVG sprite from the perspective of a referencing CSS stylesheet).
+This is especially important for relative file paths (e.g. the path of an SVG sprite as used by a CSS stylesheet).

 ### Online configurator & project kickstarter

-To get you off the ground quickly, I made a simple [online configurator](http://jkphl.github.io/svg-sprite) that lets you create a custom *svg-sprite* configuration in seconds.
-You may download it as plain JSON, Node.js project, Gruntfile or Gulpfile.
+To get you quickly off the ground, I made a simple [online configurator](http://jkphl.github.io/svg-sprite) that lets you create a custom *svg-sprite* configuration in seconds.
+You may download the results as plain JSON, Node.js project, Gruntfile or Gulpfile.
 Please visit the configurator at http://jkphl.github.io/svg-sprite.

 Advanced techniques